BV-BRC/BV-BRC-Docs/docroot/quick_references/services/comprehensive_genome_analysis_service.md

 ### Domain
 The taxonomic domain of the target organism: bacteria or archaea.

-### Taxonomy Name
-Taxon must be specified at the genus level or below to get the latest protein family predictions.

 ### Taxonomy ID
 Auto-populated after entering Taxonomy Name.
 If a Taxonomy ID is entered, auto-populates the Taxonomy Name